-There is no question about it, nursing isn’t for everyone.
-Blood, vomit and other bodily fluids are part of the job.
+There’s no question about it, nursing isn’t for everyone.
+Blood, vomit and other bodily fluids are all part of the job.
 Sometimes these things can be overlooked and sometimes not.
 Before starting university and during, every nursing student paints an idea in their head about what working as a nurse will be like; some are more accurate than others.

 Having a well-established network generally means you will be more successful.
 Why?
 Think about the last time you needed a hairdresser or a dentist… who did you ask?
 Most likely, it was someone you already knew and you probably valued their opinion to not look elsewhere.
 This is the same in business relationships; knowing the right people may be more valuable than getting great scores at university.